et/clamshell/README.md

     end

 But you must pass the flag `--shell=SHELLNAME`.
-Best practices for multi-shell environments can use the following command:
+Best practices for multi-shell environments use the following command:

     --shell=`ps -p $$ | awk 'NR==2 {print $4}'`